Welcome to VENT Experts!

 This is a complete motor failure.
 The motor has burned out.
 The internal wiring is fried.
 The electrical switch might have failed.

 A fan's job is not just moisture removal.
-It is odor control.
+It is odour control.
 The fan is meant to perform air changes.
 It pulls the old, stale air out of the room.
 This allows fresh air to be drawn in from under the door.

 If your bathroom smells musty, it is a sign of poor ventilation.
 This damp, stale smell is the smell of a room that cannot dry out.
 Towels will not dry.
 They will smell sour.

-6. The Fan is Old and Yellowed
+The Fan is Old and Yellowed

 Appliances do not last forever.
 A bathroom exhaust fan motor has a typical lifespan of 5 to 10 years.
 This depends on its quality and how often you use it.
-If your fan is 15 years old, it is living on borrowed time.

 The plastic grille is a visual clue.
 Over time, the plastic used in old fans degrades.
 It becomes yellowed from age and heat.
 It becomes brittle.
 The grille might be cracked or crumbling.
-It is also caked in dust that is hard to clean.

 An old fan is inefficient.
 The motor technology is outdated.
 It uses more electricity to move less air than a modern fan.
 It is almost certainly louder than a new model.